mkimacad/south_korean_election_forensics/README.md

 Code information:

+The main forensic file (outdated, to be updated/simplified so that regressions are solely done in the regression file):

-The main forensic file: korean_election_forensics.ipynb
+korean_election_forensics.ipynb

 The main regression file: korean_election_regressions.ipynb